-- 3.10.a. the learning experiences are scheduled following the RPD and preceptors agreement that residents are ready for independent practice; and, - 3.10.b. a pharmacist preceptor works closely with the non-pharmacist preceptor to select the educational goals and objectives for the learning experience and to provide formative feedback and written summative evaluations.
+- 3.10.a. the learning experience must be scheduled following the RPD and preceptors agreement that residents are ready for independent practice; and, - 3.10.b. a pharmacist preceptor works closely with the non-pharmacist preceptor to select the educational goals and objectives for the learning experience and to provide formative feedback and written summative evaluations.